tarterp/yara/docs/modules/dotnet.rst

 .. c:type:: entry_point

-    If CORHEADER_NATIVE_ENTRYPOINT is set, EntryPointRVA represents an RVA to a native entrypoint.
-If CORHEADER_NATIVE_ENTRYPOINT is not set, EntryPointToken represents a managed entrypoint.
+    If CORHEADER_NATIVE_ENTRYPOINT is set, entry_point represents an RVA to a native entrypoint.
+If CORHEADER_NATIVE_ENTRYPOINT is not set, entry_point represents a managed entrypoint.

 .. c:type:: version